Diagonal flow detects topology of strata: Zippered rectangles

+\begin{definition} Suppose that $\pi$ is a labelled permutation.
+Suppose that $(x, y)$ lies in $P(\pi)$ (so is admissible for $\pi$).
+We now layout the resulting rectangles along the non-negative real axis in $\CC$ (as in \Cref{s:rectangles}).
+We glue along the zippers to obtain the differential $q_\pi(x, y)$. \end{definition}

+It is a delicate result of Boissy--Lanneau~\cite[Lemma 2.12]{Boi-Lan} that the function $q_\pi$ is well-defined.
+Since the parameters are admissible, $q_\pi(x, y)$ lies in $\calC(\pi)$.

+From the definitions, the functions $q_\pi$ and $p_\pi$ are inverses of each other.
+Thus both are bijections.

+\begin{lemma} Suppose that $\pi$ is a labelled permutation.
+Then the maps $q_\pi$ and $p_\pi$ are continuous.
+Thus both are homeomorphisms. \end{lemma}

+\begin{proof} Fix parameters $(x, y)$ in $P(\pi)$.
+A small change $(x, y)$, remaining in $P(\pi)$, gives a small motion of the associated rectangles and zippers; this leads to a small motion of the polygons, and thus by \Cref{d:stratum-component} remains in a small open set in $\calC(\pi)$.
+Thus $q_\pi$ is continuous.

+Fix instead a differential $(q, v)$ in $\calC(\pi)$.
+Since $\calC(\pi)$ is open (\Cref{l:polytopes-open}) a sufficiently small deformation of $(q, v)$ remains in $\calC(\pi)$.
+Thus we may ignore the quotient (by scissors congruence) appearing in \Cref{d:stratum-component}.
+Thus a sufficiently small deformation of $(q, v)$ only moves the vertices (of the polygons) a small amount.
+Since we remain in $\calC(\pi)$ the shapes of the rectangles and zippers change continuously; thus the parameters change continuously.
+So $p_\pi$ is continuous, as desired. \end{proof}

-\subsection{Based loops in \texorpdfstring{$\calC^{\root}$}{C\textasciicircum{}root}}
+\subsection{Based loops in \texorpdfstring{$\calC_\root$}{C\textasciicircum{}root}}

-The main result of this article is the following theorem stating that every based loop in $\calC^{\root}$ can almost be straightened out into a concatenation of Teichmüller geodesic segments.
+We now state our key tool for relating ``topology'' to ``dynamics''.
+Roughly, every (based) loop in $\calC_\root$ can (almost) be homotoped to be a concatenation of diagonal flow segments.
+In the statement and proof we suppress the notation $v$ for the root.

-\begin{theorem} Let $\calC^{\root}$ be a stratum component of the moduli space of rooted quadratic differentials.
-Let $q_0$ be a base-point in $\calC^{\root}$.
-Let $\gamma \from [0, 1] \to \calC^{\root}$ be a loop based at $q_0$.
-Then, up to a homotopy relative to the base-point, the loop $\gamma$ can be written as a finite concatenation of paths that are either \begin{itemize} \item (forward or backward) Teichmüller geodesic segments; or \item contained inside some polytope. \end{itemize} \end{theorem}
+\begin{theorem} Suppose that $\calC_\root$ is a stratum component of rooted quadratic differentials.
+Suppose that $q_0$ is a base-point in $\calC_\root$.
+Suppose that $\gamma \from [0, 1] \to \calC_\root$ is a loop based at $q_0$.
+Then, up to a homotopy relative to the base-point, the loop $\gamma$ can be written as a finite concatenation of paths that are either \begin{itemize} \item geodesic segments for the diagonal flow or \item contained inside some polytope of differentials. \end{itemize} \end{theorem}